mrpotatoes/functional-programming-manual/Complexity.md

 What it's missing is ternary, template literals, function parameters.
 I'm pretty sure it only counts the `if` and doesn't count implicit else branches. ie and `if` branch always has an implicit `else` branch.

 ---
+## Why this is important

-This is important because we want [easily] testable code.
+Because we want [easily] testable code.
 Testable code is quality code.
 Quality code makes us look good because we can push things with confidence.

 The more branches that a function has the more we should be testing but usually do not.
 We'll test "the most probable" test cases.
 This means that we will/do not have great condifidence in our code.
 We aren't assured of it's quality.